Jonathan Gilmour Memorial Scholarship Fund

 - That God made all creatures from the same earthly substance."

-Thomas Bedetti – Tropical Forest Facilities Worker - scholarship to support his carpentry coursework at the North Shore Regional Vocational Technical School.
+Thomas Bedetti – TF Facilities Worker - will receive a scholarship to support his welding coursework at the Wentworth Institute of Technology Continuing Education Program.